suhail3535/JavaScript-Practice/FrontendInterview(HTML,CSS,JavaScriptREACT)/redmi.md

 Q-1 What is HTML?

-Answer: HTML (HyperText Markup Language) is the standard language for creating and designing web pages and web applications.
+Answer: HTML (HyperText Markup Language) is the standard language for creating and designing the structure of web pages and web applications.
 It uses a series of elements or tags to structure content on the web.
 Example:-
 <!DOCTYPE html>
 <html>